Content Navigation

 Dos and Don'ts

-• Do provide accurate and complete information.
-Any discrepancies may delay your application.
+• Do provide accurate and complete information for each section.

 Misconceptions

-2. The SS-5 form can be submitted online.
-Some people think they can complete and submit the SS-5 form online.
-However, this form must be submitted in person or via mail, depending on the applicant's circumstances.
+While some Social Security services can be accessed online, the SS-5 form must be submitted in person or by mail, depending on the applicant's situation.

 Key takeaways

-• Submit it in the right way: You can submit the SSA SS-5 form in person at your local Social Security office or by mailing it to the appropriate address.
-Choose what works best for you.
+4. Submitting the Form: You can submit the completed SSA SS-5 form online, by mail, or in person at your local Social Security office.
+Choose the method that is most convenient for you.